 Directed: Richard Schenkman

 Ah yes, Mischief night.
 That one time of the year teens and kids alike use as an excuse to be assholes right before Halloween the next day.
-What appears to be another story of a girl terrorized by a loon in her own house, this simple home invasion slasher from a guy who used to direct Playboy videos and that atrocious Asylum film Abraham Lincoln vs Zombies is nothing but fair and decent.
+This is a holiday observed in this simple home invasion slasher from a guy who used to direct Playboy videos and that atrocious Asylum film Abraham Lincoln vs Zombies and, all things considering, the result is nothing but fair and decent surprisingly.

-Mischief Night follows one Emily, a girl whose guilt from a fatal car accident that took her mother's life had somehow took her will to see as well, rendering her "mentally blind".
-What seems to be another ordinary Mischief Night for her will soon turn for the worse when she's left alone in her own home after urging her own father to go on a date, unaware that someone in a yellow rain slicker and a ghoulish mask had set their eyes on her.
-Taunted and preyed upon, Emily has no choice but to try and use her remaining instincts to protect herself and those who try to come to her aid.
+The scene follows one Emily, a girl whose guilt from a fatal car accident that took her mother's life somehow took her will to see as well, rendering her "mentally blind", going through a Mischief Night evening all alone while her father goes on a date.
+What she thought would be nothing more than a night of pranks from enthusiastic neighbors will soon turn for the worse when someone in a yellow rain slicker and a ghoulish mask sets their eyes on her.
+Unaware at first, Emily would soon learn in horror that she's taunted and preyed upon by a home invading psychopath, leaving her no choice but to try and use her remaining instincts to protect herself and those who try to come to her aid.

 Now, I'm a man with a simple needs when it comes to slasher films; so long as it keeps me engaged and provide me some juicy stalker action and murders, I can ignore any minor flaws and just love the movie for plain entertainment.